U.S. new-home sales fall 11.4 per cent, most in two years

 U.S. sales of new homes last month registered the biggest drop in more than two years.

-The Commerce Department says new-home sales skidded 11.4 per cent in April to a seasonally adjusted annual rate of 569,000.
+The Commerce Department said Tuesday that new-home sales skidded 11.4 per cent in April to a seasonally adjusted annual rate of 569,000.
 It was the biggest monthly drop since March 2015.
 Economists had expected a more modest retreat from March sales of 642,000, which were the highest since October 2007.
 Sales in April were still up 0.5 per cent from a year earlier.

+Economists were inclined to view the April reading as a one-month blip.
+Ian Shepherdson, chief economist at Pantheon Macroeconomics, called last month’s drop “a correction from the March cycle high, not a warning sign ...
+We expect sales to rebound somewhat in May, and to return to the March high, at least, over the next few months.”

+A healthy job market is expected to give Americans confidence to buy homes.
+Employers added a solid 211,000 jobs last month, and the unemployment rate is at a decade-low 4.4 per cent.

-Sales fell in every region, led by a 26.3 per cent plunge in the West, the biggest drop there since October 2010.
+But last month new-home sales fell in every region, led by a 26.3 per cent plunge in the West, the biggest drop there since October 2010.

 The median sales price of a new home slid 3 per cent to $309,200.